 This is the engine room of the eurozone.
 A place where deals are made, bonuses wired, and cappuccinos cost more than your conscience.

-We entered the solemn Alte Nikolaikirche in the end of the square.
+The silence continues inside the solemn Alte Nikolaikirche in the end of the square.
 It’s the day before Luther’s birthday, so he was the obvious poster boy in there.

 Frankfurt doesn’t seduce.
 It doesn’t dance.
 It clocks in, counts the money and goes home.
 But if you listen hard enough, sometimes the silence says more than the song.